-This factsheet contains an overview of labour trafficking and forced labour in Australia.
+This factsheet contains an overview of forced labour in Australia.

 Forced labour is where a person would not consider themselves to be free to stop working or to leave work, because of threats, coercion or deception.
 Forced labour is a criminal offence in Australia under Division 270.6 of the Commonwealth Criminal Code Act 1995.

 Signs that a person is in a forced labour situation may include:

 - Restrictions on their freedom to move or leave the workplace

 - Threats of deportation from the employer

 Forced labour occurs in many industries, including agriculture, hospitality, construction and domestic work.
 People on temporary visas, such as 457 visas or student visas, are particularly vulnerable to exploitation.

 Sometimes it can be difficult to draw the line between a bad or unfair job, and more extreme forms of exploitation such as forced labour.
 The key factor is whether or not the person is working by their own free choice.
 At the less extreme end of the spectrum, workers are protected against unfair work conditions by the National Employment Standards, the Fair Work Ombudsman and the Fair Work Commission.

 In terms of legal remedies, people who have been exploited may be able to receive compensation for wages they have earned that have not been paid.
 For people who have been subject to forced labour or trafficking, there may also be a criminal prosecution brought by the Commonwealth Director of Prosecutions (CDPP).